-Supplemental Plan of Distribution
+Supplemental Plan of Distribution (Conflicts of Interest)

-Under the terms of a distribution agreement with UBS Financial Services Inc., dated as of March 12, 2014, UBS Financial Services Inc. will act as distributor for the Securities.
-The distributor will receive a fee from Credit Suisse or one of our affiliates of \$0.50 per \$10.00 principal amount of Securities and will forgo fees for sales to fiduciary accounts.
+Under the terms of a distributor accession confirmation with UBS Financial Services Inc., dated as of March 12, 2014, UBS Financial Services Inc. will act as distributor for the securities.
+The distributor will receive a fee from Credit Suisse or one of our affiliates of \$0.50 per \$10.00 principal amount of Securities.
 For additional information, see "Underwriting (Conflicts of Interest)" in the accompanying product supplement.